sjbennett123/polarlarp/content/current_writeups/my_mercy/_index.md

   Forthe Cromel set some makeshift traps and held the advance of the off, Serath Crome wrote a note and attempted to make a break for it but one was captured and “Harvested” by the Lord of the Woods and returned to “the Cave” hold up in a small passageway, they await hope as a cultist took the message recklessly and went towards town with greed in their eyes.

   This module starts out as a random encounter.
-One of the 5 Cultists has a Map to “the Cave” North of Stonewood that the siblings are holed up in.
+One of the 5 Cultists has a Map to “the Cave” north of Stonewood that the siblings are holed up in.
 The PCs loot the map upon defeating the roaming Cultists then are free to engage in this module how they wish.
 They can

   1. gather a team and hunt the Cave down to save them

   2. Go alone or small squad to rescue them

   3. ignore the map completely and write it off which the Lord of the Woods kills the siblings just before Sunrise.